wp-plugins/alo-easymail/readme.txt

 7. The widget on administration dashboard

 == Changelog ==

+= 1.8.2 =
+* NEW FEATURES
+* Added: newsletter templates
+* Added: embed css file for styling plugin
+* Added: subscribers exportation
+* MINOR CHANGES
+* Added: an option about max sendings per batch
+* Added: an option to choose the subscription page
+* Fixed: newsletter datetimes now use GMT blog datetime
+* Fixed: alert on subscription if email address is already subscribed
+* Fixed: remove -br- in content when rendering an html table
+* Fixed: all plugin paths and urls
+* Updated: now newsletter transfer encoding is 8bit
+* Updated: send multipart newsletters (html and text) to make them less spamish
+* Updated: new tab layout on sending page

 = 1.8.1 =
 * Fixed: the "updating..." msg should not get stuck anymore